Policy and Disclaimer | Travel Photography Guru Website and Blog

 However, all things change and, after investing several thousand hours in building and producing a massive amount of quality content the need to monetize has inevitably arrived.
 In fact from late 2010 onwards this site and associated activities have become largely a full-time endeavor.
 The reality is that, to keep adding content and improving functionality, it was inevitable that I had to push on up to the next level.
 And I'm glad I did.

 While I currently live in Melbourne, Australia I'm originally a country boy.
 I spent the first 24 years of my life in Hamilton, a small town and regional hub in Western Victoria.
 My first job was a retail position in a camera store.
-I worked Monday to Friday, as well as Friday night and Saturdays after which I'd usually photograph a wedding on the Saturday afternoon.
+I worked Monday to Friday, as well as Friday night and Saturday mornings after which I'd often photograph a wedding on the Saturday afternoon.
 As my own business grew I began photographing portraits on Sundays prior to opening my own photography studio.

 7 years after beginning work I moved to Melbourne to begin 9 years of tertiary study in photography.
 For the first 5 years I supported myself by working up to 3 jobs at a time, though most of my time was spent back in camera retail.